Sprite287/CalorieTracker/ReadMe.txt

 - If you change the code, use Restart.py to safely reload the server.
 - If you get errors about missing packages, run: pip install -r requirements.txt
-- If you have issues with user profiles or need magic login links, use fix_profiles.py as described above.
+- If you have issues with user profiles or need magic login links, use fix_profiles.py (legacy, for old JSON data only).

 ========================================
 PRODUCTION NOTES